 If you complete these steps, you can earn the following incentives, based on your medical plan coverage:

 Note: You do not need to complete a qualified wellness exam to participate in a tobacco cessation program and avoid the $50 monthly tobacco surcharge.

-Yes; to avoid the $50 surcharge you only have one step—complete the Pledge.
+You can complete the Tobacco Pledge and Notice between April 1 and May 31, 2019 to stop paying the surcharge for the remainder of the calendar year, effective with the first full pay period after July 1, 2019.
 Note: If you are a nine-month employee, your monthly tobacco surcharge amount may differ to account for the nine-month payroll period.